-- Creating a Glossary definition from the text, and inserting existing definitions in the text - Generating a new element in the same Package, with the selected text as the name and linked to the text - Generating a new element linked to the text, that you effectively drag directly onto an open diagram - Creating a link from the selected text to an existing element in the model (in the Notes window only) - Creating a hyperlink to a wide range of target objects, including image files, diagram images, web pages, text files, Help topics and Enterprise Architect commands (Notes in the Specification Manager, or using the 'Hyperlink' icon in the Notes window toolbar)

-Searching for instances of the selected text in a range of sources (options derived from the 'Code Editor' context menu) Editing the text, with cut, copy, paste and delete You can also select to display only the element names and notes in the Specification Manager (Document View) or to hide the Notes text altogether, in which case the element rows close up.
+- Creating a Glossary definition from the text, and linking to existing definitions in the text - Generating a new element in the same Package, with the selected text as the name and linked to the text - Generating a new element linked to the text, that you effectively drag directly onto an open diagram - Creating a link from the selected text to an existing element in the model (in the Notes window only) - Creating a hyperlink to a wide range of target objects, including image files, diagram images, web pages, text files, Help topics and Enterprise Architect commands (Notes in the Specification Manager, or using the 'Hyperlink' icon in the Notes window toolbar) - Mark the text for a specific translation, or for excluding from automatic translation Searching for instances of the selected text in a range of sources (options derived from the 'Code Editor' context menu) Editing the text, with cut, copy, paste, undo and delete Hiding or revealing Glossary definition markers (underlines) in the text (Specification Manager Editing Notes row) You can also select to display only the element names and notes in the Specification Manager (Document View) or to hide the Notes text altogether, in which case the element rows close up.
 Locate a selected element in the Browser window Right-click on the element item and select the 'Find in Project Browser' option (or click on the item and press Ctrl+F).
 The system expands the Browser window and highlights the element name.
-Review extended properties (Tagged Values) on an element Right-click on the element item and select the 'Tagged Values' option (or click on the item and press Ctrl+2).
-The Properties window displays; select the 'Tags' tab, through which you can view, add, edit and delete Tagged Values on the selected element.
+Review extended properties (Tagged Values) on an Right-click on the element item and select the 'Tagged Values' option (or click on the item and press Ctrl+2).
+The Properties window displays; select the 'Tags' tab, through which you can element view, add, edit and delete Tagged Values on the selected element.

 Once the Properties window is open, you can click on any element in the Specification Manager and immediately switch the focus of the 'Tags' tab to that element.